 Visit Lavender Backyard Garden in Newstead in Hamilton to pick-your-own lavender (and blue berries) in Summer during the lavender season from December to January.
-Entry to the lavender garden is $3 per person and kids under 3 go FREE.
+Entry to the lavender garden is from $6 per person and kids under 3 go FREE.
 If you would like to pick your own lavender it is $10 per glass jar of flowers.
 To pick your own blueberries it is $4 per person to enter with kids under 3 going for FREE and it is around $12 per kg of blueberries.
 During December and January there is also a coffee cart on site too.
 The Farm shop is open from November to February each year and has ready-picked blueberries and lavender skin care products available.

 Alphra Lavender in Te Awamutu, Waikato

 Alphra Lavender Farm is in Te Awamutu in New Zealand’s Waikato District and grows four different varieties of lavender: Grosso, Pacific Blue, Super and Impress Purple.
 Their lavender flowers from early December with Pacific Blue and the main Grosso and Super Fields will fully flower from mid December through to late January when they then harvest the lavender to start distilling the lavender oil at the farm.
 The lavender gardens are free to roam during the open season, or you can choose to take part in a pre-booked FREE educational tour to learn about growing lavender and the oil distillation process.

 Lauren's Lavender Farm in Taumarunui